 The following from Game Director Ryan Barnard commented gameplay walkthrough shows a possible way of how to secure such an aforementioned chest.

-Go to second walkthrough?
+Go to the second walkthrough?

 Dark Zone Rank

 The Dark Zone’s rank system is completely separated from the character’s level based progression outside the zone.
 By killing enemy NPCs or other agents, whether they are rogue or not, you gain experience points (DZ XP) which ensure, that your rank will increase, or decrease.
 The higher the rank, the more choice you have in terms of better equipment and crafting recipes at specific vendors, which is also a requirement to access high-value crates.
 The current maximum cap for the DZ Rank is 99.